Diffuse Myelinoclastic Sclerosis

 Types of Schilder’s Disease

-Although generally considered a single clinicopathological entity, Schilder’s disease can be categorized into two overlapping types based on clinical course and pathological findings:
+Although generally considered a single clinicopathological entity, Schilder’s disease can be categorized into two overlapping types based on course and pathological findings:

 1. Classic Myelinoclastic Diffuse Sclerosis